 Most companies that offer accounts receivable financing are commercial lenders, not banks.
-To apply for accounts receivable financing, you’ll have to fill out an application and hand over your articles of incorporation, your company’s most recent accounts receivable and payable reports, a master customer list, and an example of your typical invoice.
+To apply for accounts receivable financing, you’ll have to fill out an application and hand over your articles of incorporation, your company’s most recent accounts receivable and payable reports, a master customer list and an example of your typical invoice.

-A merchant cash advance isn’t technically a loan, but rather a cash advance based on the credit card sales deposited into your merchant account.
+A merchant cash advance isn’t technically a loan but rather a cash advance based on the credit card sales deposited into your merchant account.

 Merchant cash advances are quick; the funds are often deposited 24 hours after approval.
-Historically, merchant cash advances have been used by businesses that primarily subsist on credit and debit card sales, such as restaurants and retailers, but they have become available to other businesses that do not rely on card payments alone.
+Historically, merchant cash advances have been used by businesses that subsist primarily on credit and debit card sales, such as restaurants and retailers, but they have become available to other businesses that do not rely on card payments alone.

-With a merchant cash advance, you receive an upfront sum of cash in exchange for a portion of your future credit and debit card sales or by remitting fixed daily or weekly debits directly from your bank account.
+With a merchant cash advance, you receive an upfront sum of cash in exchange for a portion of your future credit and debit card sales or fixed daily or weekly debits directly from your bank account.